felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

-excited to try. *The Phoenix Project* subtly advertised for another book from the same author, *The DevOps Handbook*, which supposedly contained everything you needed to know to propel your business forward as Bill had done for Parts Unlimited in the Phoenix Project.
+excited to try. *The Phoenix Project* subtly advertised for another book from the same author, *The DevOps Handbook*, which supposedly contained everything you needed to know to propel your business forward like the protagonist of *The Phoenix Project*.
 I felt ready for it.
 Bring it on!

 # Conquering *The DevOps Handbook*